Llyn yr Adar and Cnicht From Beddgelert

 Navigation in mist.

-Llyn yr Adar and Cnicht From Beddgelert Route Map and GPX Download
+Llyn yr Adar and Cnicht From Beddgelert Ordnance Survey Map and GPX File Download

 If you want to walk up Cnicht the long way, then this is certainly one of the longest routes you can do.
 Starting off in Beddgelert, you walk to Llyn Dinas before crossing to Nantmor and you could then take one of three routes into these hills either up to Llyn Edno, Gelli Iago or via Llyn yr Adar.